OUIsolutions/C2Wasm/README.md

 </body>
 </html>
 ~~~
-now, you will need to setup a server , since web assembly requires a server to work.
+- 6 you will need to setup a server , since web assembly requires a server to work.
 if you have python on your machine you can start with:

 ~~~bash